 Blackberries rank high on the nutrition scale.
 Besides the beautiful colors they contribute to this recipe, blackberries are rich in fiber, vitamin C, and vitamin K. Studies have shown that blackberries are one of the highest ranking antioxidant foods.
 Blackberries are also rich in anthocyanins, a powerful phytonutrient that has been shown to reduce cancer risk.
 So basically, you need to get yourself some blackberries stat.

 Let’s go over what you’ll be doing for this recipe.
 First, you’ll combine the seltzer water, lime juice and maple syrup in a bowl.
 Stir well and set aside.
 Next comes the blackberries.
 Mash up ½ cup of berries in a cup, and then drop that into a large jar.
 Pour the seltzer water mix into the jar as well, and place the rosemary sprigs into the jar.
 Pierce a few of the rosemary stems to release the flavors.

 When ready to serve, pour into your glasses, top with blackberries and garnish with rosemary sprigs.
 Enjoy!

 - 1 tablespoon maple syrup

 - 3 sprigs of fresh rosemary

-- Mash ½ cup of fresh blackberries in a cup
+Mash ½ cup of blackberries in a cup

-- When ready to serve, pour into glasses and top with frozen blackberries.
+When ready to serve, pour into glasses and top with the rest of the blackberries.
 Garnish with rosemary.